Arrioc/Full-Stack-Mean-Development/README.md

 # CS 465 Full Stack Development
 This project features a full Stack Development project which uses a MEAN stack (MongoDB, Express, Angular, Node.js).
-I recently updated the project, and am working out one little kink in it.
-Then I'll push/publish it here.
+THe original project is a product of SNHU and can be found in module 1.
+I recently updated the project, and am working out a kink in it.

 ## Architecture: Frontend
 For Express HTML, when I changed the static HTML into JSON templates for the client’s front-end I used handlebars as my template engine and wrote the code in JavaScript.
 Whereas in the single-page application (SPA), I converted code using an Angular template engine which was written in TypeScript, but I still used HTML files for rendering with Angular.
 The SPA is an administrative single page app that can manipulate packages shown thru the static customer interface.
 Some differences I note between these UI's is how I adopted styles, such as cascading style sheets (CSS files) and the headers, footers, and page views from the Express application I created.